logo Calflora, a 501c3 non-profit

 Information about Ambrosia trifida from other sources

-[Cal-IPC] Origins: Ambrosia trifida (giant ragweed) is native to the central and eastern United States. (contributed by Jessica Johnston)
+[Cal-IPC] Origins: Ambrosia trifida (giant ragweed) is native to the central and eastern United States. (link added by Jessica Johnston)

 Suggested Citation